MikalaiDrabovich/fast-pixel-classification-dnn-caffe/README.md

 If GUI is not necessary, `pip install opencv-python` may be sufficient.

+For instructions on how to setup hipCafee, please see https://github.com/ROCmSoftwarePlatform/hipCaffe/blob/hip/README.ROCm.md

 # How to use
 Set paths and parameters in __main__ function, then
 ```bash